SadiePi/Codemon/README.md

 # Codemon

-My attempt at a fully modular reimplementation of Pokémon.
-This implementation is being done in Typescript, but I'd eventually like to make implementations of this library in many common languages.
+A WIP fully modular reimplementation of Pokémon.
+This implementation is being done in Typescript with Deno, but I'd eventually like to make implementations of this library in many common languages.

+Currently, the following features are more or less complete and fully modular:

+- Species
+- Codex (Pokédex)
+- Individual Codemon (Pokémon)
+- Moves
+- Types
+- Stats
+- Natures
+- Leveling
+- Genders (🏳️‍⚧️)
+- Abstract Battle System

+With these well on their way:

+- Traditional battle using the above
+- Abilities
+- Items
+- Weather
+- Status Effects
+- AI Controllers
+- Abstract Player Controller

+And these planned for the future:

+- Evolution
+- Breeding
+- Trainers
+- Locales
+- Abstract World Map (for use in MVC)

+The Codex currently has placeholder entries for all traditional Species, Moves, Types, Natures, Abilities, Items, Weathers, and Status Effects.
+Most are just placeholders, but all types, all gen 1 moves, and a few Pokémon been translated from their entries on (Bulbapedia)[bulbapedia.bulbagarden.net].

-My current plan is to eventually have a full, CLI-only game in `/demo`.
+My current long-term plan is to have a full, CLI-only game in `/demo/game`.
 Further graphics will have to be done by developers using this library.

-I do know about Pokémon Essentials, though I've never personally used it, but this is being designed to work in more than just RPG Maker.
-I'm also trying to reference PE as little as possible to not be influenced by design decisions its creators made.
-I want this to be something actually new (except for Pokémon itself obviously)

-# Important Note!!!

-All raw data (like base stats, not implementation details) is manually copied directly from Bulbapedia.
-I did not discover any of it myself, and I'm not sure if it's 100% accurate.
+## Contributing

+I'd prefer for the core functionality to remain a personal project, but I would appreciate contributions to flesh out the Bulbapedia translations and find things that this doesn't support yet.
+If you'd like to contribute, please open an issue or pull request.